colugomusic/scuff/README.md

 Finished for CLAP plugins.

 ### The sandboxing backend and framework
-Pretty much done.
+It's done.
 By this I'm talking about all the sandbox process management, shared memory management, interprocess communication, and the client API.
-Everything appears to work well on Windows.
-Have not yet done enough testing on macOS and Linux.
+Everything appears to work well on Windows and macOS.
+I have not yet done enough testing on Linux.

+On macOS, the plugin editor windows are a little awkward for the end-user as I'm not sure at all how to associate them with the "main" application, and so because they belong to a different process, they will show up in the dock under the name "scuff-sbox".
+I'm sure there is some solution to this but I am really not a macOS developer and it's completely beyond my current knowledge. macOS development also makes me quite miserable so if some macOS person wants to take a look then please let me know and I will try to help you out as much as possible.

+Likewise on Linux, I'm not sure if there is a way to set a "parent" for the editor windows, or if there is any such concept as a parent window, so there is similar awkwardness in the behavior.

 ### CLAP-based audio effects
-About 99% done.
+Done.
 I worked towards this goal first because this is what I need for my own project.
-More tests need to be written.
+Many CLAP extensions are still unsupported but I have implemented the main ones.

 ### CLAP-based instruments or other kinds of devices
 Not done but the framework is all there.
-I just don't need this for my own project yet so I'm not working on it.
+I just don't need this for my own project yet so I'm not working on it right now.

 ### VST3 support
-Not started at all because I don't need it for my own project but everything is sort of written with this in mind.
+Not started at all because I don't need it for my own project yet but everything is sort of written with this in mind.

+## Some technical/philosophical answers

+### How does the IPC work?

+Great question.
+It is entirely encapsulated in this file: https://github.com/colugomusic/scuff/blob/main/common/include/common-ipc-event.hpp

+On Windows, we use Win32 event objects.
+On Linux, we use futexes.
+on macOS, we use POSIX named semaphores.

+### Is that realtime-safe?

+Very interesting question.
+My low-level answer would be: on Linux, I believe so.
+On Windows and macOS, I don't know, but I assume not.
+We are doing syscalls and these APIs are not documented with realtime systems in mind.

+My higher-level answer is: Sending audio data from one process to another and then back again is fundamentally not a realtime-safe operation, no matter what you do.
+So we should worry less about what is "realtime-safe" and more about "what is the best we can possibly do?"
+On Windows I think the answer to that is "event objects" and on macOS, "POSIX named semaphores".

+To make a more philosophical point, as audio programmers we are taught from birth to adhere dogmatically to a certain set of rules and principles within the audio thread.
+Things like "never lock a mutex", "never allocate memory", etc. The relevant rule here is "don't make any syscalls, because syscalls are not realtime-safe."
+It is good that we all religiously follow this set of commandments because ultimately the end-user is going to end up chaining together a bunch of different audio code that came from different software developers and the more of us that are doing things correctly the better.
+However it's worth noting that we are in a pretty unique and privileged position within the signal chain here.
+Probably nobody else is going to be doing anything as fucked up as ping-ponging audio data back and forth between two separate processes.
+And as far as I know we have no choice but to bend the rules anyway.

 ## Glossary